Scale modelling articles, reviews, and galleries by Ade Hill

 Consistency

 Good quality artists' oils have a higher base level of quality, so each colour of a particular category (opaque, transparent, etc.) performs very much the same as another.
-This makes it easier to use consistently without having to adapt your workflow to the paint's variability.
+This makes it easier to use consistently without having to adapt your workflow to cope with the paint's variability.

 Single pigments

 More expensive paint ranges tend to comprise more single-pigment colours.
 These are made with only one pigment rather than a blend of two or more.
-The reason why this matters is because mixing multi-pigment paints can often produce unexpected and inferior results.
-Mixing colours without knowing exactly what you're mixing can feel like alchemy.
+The reason why this matters is because mixing multi-pigment paints can often produce unexpected results.
+Mixing without knowing exactly what you're mixing can feel like alchemy.

 Transparency [of information]